AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 Format: `clear`

+Note:

+* This command clears both the persons and teams from the address book.
+* When the address book is cleared, the employee ID counter resets, but the team ID counter does not reset.

 ### Importing contacts from data file : `import`

 Imports the contact data of people from a specific JSON file from the data folder into the main address book.